Welcome to the website of an iconic piece of English heritage.

 This museum will provide a secure base with a long term future for Consuta.

-If you wish to support the project please send before July 24th:-
+If you wish to support the project go to:-

-The Trust have been awarded an HLF grant for a new boiler and an exhibition at Beale Park;
+The Trust have been awarded an HLF grant for a new boiler also including a free public exhibition at Beale Park.